-Quality of assay data and
+Quality of assay data and laboratory tests

-The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.

-- CRAE tested their soils for Au (ppb) As, Cu, Pb and Zn by Fire assay.
-CRAE tested their trench samples for Au, As & Sb. - MMCL stream sediment samples were analysed for for Au (>1 ppb Au detection limit), laboratory tests
+- The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total. - For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the - CRAE tested their soils for Au (ppb) As, Cu, Pb and Zn by Fire assay.
+CRAE tested their trench samples for Au, As & Sb. - MMCL stream sediment samples were analysed for for Au (>1 ppb Au detection limit), Ag, As, Ba, Bi, Cd, Co, Cu, Mo, Pb, Sb, and Zn.